 ORAL HEALTH PROFESSIONALS AS ADVOCATES

 Children with special needs can present challenges when providing routine dental care.
 Having a detailed appreciation of each child’s unique medical and orofacial considerations can help clinicians provide optimized care for children with trisomy 21.
-Some children may need protective stabilization to safety conduct an examination, or patients may have extensive dental needs requiring comprehensive care in a hospital setting.
+Some children may need protective stabilization to safely conduct an examination, or patients may have extensive dental needs requiring comprehensive care in a hospital setting.
 Others may have sensory and cognitive difficulties, resulting in challenges in tolerating dental prophylaxis and treatment, managing the gag reflex or taking dental radiographs.
 Yet, many of these children can eventually succeed in any environment when given the opportunity, enough time and proper encouragement.

 Most children with trisomy 21 can learn to cooperate in the dental office.
 Behavior management techniques, such as desensitization, the tell-show-do approach, and positive reinforcement, can improve behavioral outcomes and encourage patients to practice good oral hygiene at home.23 Combined with early intervention and education involving their families and caregivers, it is possible for children with trisomy 21 to maintain a healthy dentition, as well as a positive outlook on dental care.
 By devoting the time and effort to work with these patients to discover their motivators, stressors, and behavioral boundaries, dental teams can establish long-lasting relationships with these children and provide a dental home for their special health care needs.